Terminology #

 1. Core Concepts #

-- Concept Explanation: Used to compare two values, returning a
+- Explanation: Used to compare two values, returning a

 Bool(trueorfalse).
 Swift supports Tuple comparison (for Tuples with fewer than 7 elements). - Key Syntax: